chen42/slides/antiviral.md

 ### Remdesivir

 * MoA
+	*  Nucleoside analog of Adenosine
+	* originally synthesized to inihibit hepatitis C virus RNA polymerase
-	* Coronaviruses replicate by copying their genetic material using an enzyme known as the RNA-dependent RNA polymerase.
-Using polymerase enzymes from the coronavirus that causes MERS, scientists in Götte’s lab found that the enzymes can incorporate remdesivir, which resembles an RNA building block, into new RNA strands.
+	* Coronaviruses replicate by copying their genetic material using an enzyme known as the **RNA-dependent RNA polymerase**.
+These enzymes can incorporate remdesivir into new RNA strands.
 Shortly after adding remdesivir, the enzyme stops being able to add more RNA subunits.
 This halts genome replication.

 * [FDA approves Remdesivir](https://www.fda.gov/news-events/press-announcements/fda-approves-first-treatment-covid-19)